9 Common Types of Ants in Florida

 Acrobat Ants

-Acrobat ants get their name from the defensive posture they exhibit.
+Acrobat ants get their name from their defensive posture.
 When threatened, the acrobat ant lifts its stinger in the air like a scorpion.
-Acrobat ants rarely use their sting, and when they do, the pain is mild.
+Acrobat ants rarely use their sting, and the pain is mild when they do.
 But worker ants are aggressive and will bite when threatened.
 They also give off a foul odor when alarmed.
 Acrobat ants are often confused with Carpenter ants because of their similar appearance.
 But unlike carpenter ants, they are most active during the daytime.

 Image